ActiveMargins/DCouttsWeb/content/top/portfolio.md

 ## Danny Coutts

+I'm drawn to disentangling intricate geologic and geospatial relationships through the integration of numerous datasets and techniques.
+This has led me to use outcrop and subsurface geology, laboratory techniques, and modern data science workflows to analyze the rock record and provide insights into pointed industry-related problems.

 This portfolio consists of a range of projects that describes that demonstrate my abilities in the following fields:
 - Sedimentary geology
 - Geospatial analysis, remote sensing, and cartography